kzintas/ProcVQA/README.md

 ## Acknowledgements

-This project builds upon research in visualization understanding and visual language models.
+This project builds upon previous research in visualization understanding such as Sequence Summary and visual language models.